j-yarbrough/j-yarbrough.github.io/readme.md

     - If H1 is in front matter, it will be used as the H1 text.
     - If no H1, then the title will be used.
 - IncludeTOC: true will insert a TOC into the template.
+- includeBreadcrumbs: false will exclude breadcrumbs from the page.

 ## Component Short codes